 Out-of-School Rate

-The out-of-school rate is defined as the proportion of children and young people in the official age range for the given level of education who are not enrolled in pre-primary, primary, secondary, or higher levels of education.
-This indicator is designed to quantify the youth population within a country or region that are scheduled to be enrolled in school but are instead completely removed from the education system.
+The out-of-school rate is defined as the proportion of children and young people in the official age range who are not enrolled in pre-primary, primary, secondary, or higher levels of education.
+It is designed to show how many children or youth in each country or region should be enrolled in school but are not.

 The out-of-school rate is frequently reported in two ways.
 It can be expressed as: